guypwhunt/deployShinyAppOnOpenstack/README.md

 Details on how to do this can be found [here](https://github.kcl.ac.uk/pages/maudsley-brc-cti/drive-health-hpc-training/cloud/exercises/)

 ## Step 5: Deploy a Virtual Machine

-Access the Openstack dashboard on the following [link](https://cloud.er.kcl.ac.uk/project/).

-You will need to sign in using your KCL username and password.

 Make sure to use the latest version of ubuntu.